clusterctl describe cluster command provides an “at a glance” view of a Cluster API cluster designed

 By using the

---disable-no-echo flag, the user can force the visualization to show infrastructure machines and
+--echo flag, the user can force the visualization to show infrastructure machines and

 bootstrap objects linked to machines, no matter if they have the same state or not: